Dinamo–Red Star riot: Impact

-The Dinamo-Red Star riot is widely believed by some to have sparked the ensuing Croatian War of Independence.
+The Dinamo-Red Star riot is believed by some to have sparked the ensuing Croatian War of Independence.
 This narrative has been popularized through documentaries and journalistic pieces.
 However, recent examinations show that this myth reflected the subsequent events to come rather than the other way around.
 Detractors from this view also cite other football-related controversies that followed the rest of that summer.

 For Croatians, Boban's actions along with those of the Bad Blue Boys came to be symbolic, representing a foundational moment in their desire for an independent Croatia.
 In Croatian media, unsubstantiated theories have been presented to demonstrate that the violence was planned by Yugoslav secret services and Serb police chiefs.
 Columnist Franklin Foer writes, "To anyone watching, it was clear that both Serbs and Croats had come ready to fight.
 Rocks had been carefully stockpiled in the stadium before the game, waiting to be thrown.
 Acid had been strategically stored so that Croatian fans could burn through the fences separating them from their Serbian counterparts".